 Archbald Treatment Plant Solids Handling Improvements

-The project will replace aging sludge thickening and dewatering equipment at the end of their useful service lives.
-The upgrades will improve operational efficiency and increase reliability of the solids handling processes.
+The project replaced aging sludge thickening and dewatering equipment at the end of their useful service lives.
+The upgrades improved operational efficiency and increased reliability of the solids handling processes.

-Sludge Dewatering - Sludge dewatering at the Archbald treatment plant is currently provided using a belt filter press installed in 1991.
-This unit, which removes water from treated sludge by compressing it between two (2) belts and a series of rollers, will be replaced by a new dewatering centrifuge.
+Sludge Dewatering - Sludge dewatering at the Archbald treatment plant was previously provided using a belt filter press installed in 1991.
+This unit, which removes water from treated sludge by compressing it between two (2) belts and a series of rollers, were replaced by a new dewatering centrifuge.
 A centrifuge works by spinning the sludge at high speeds and separating the water from the solids similar to the spin cycle in a laundry washing machine.
-The centrifuge will be capable of producing dewatered biosolids that are 50% or more dryer than the existing belt press.
-The dryer solids will be lighter in weight, which translates to lower disposal cost for the LRBSA and its rate payers.
+The centrifuge is capable of producing dewatered biosolids that are 50% or more dryer than the existing belt press.
+The dryer solids are lighter in weight, which translates to lower disposal cost for the LRBSA and its rate payers.

-In addition to the above major process upgrades, supporting systems such as polymer feed (these are chemicals used to enhance sludge thickening and dewatering), sludge pumping equipment and electrical controls will be replaced and improved.
+In addition to the above major process upgrades, supporting systems such as polymer feed (these are chemicals used to enhance sludge thickening and dewatering), sludge pumping equipment and electrical controls were also replaced and improved.

-The project is being funded by a low-interest loan from the Pennsylvania Infrastructure Investment Authority (PENNVEST).
+The project was primarily funded by a low-interest loan from the Pennsylvania Infrastructure Investment Authority (PENNVEST).

 Construction Cost: $2,908,960